BoggTech/VisorView/README.md

 # Usage
 ## Prerequisites
-Using this program assumes that you are aware of how to extract game assets from phase files and that you already have them ready before starting.
-If you're unfamiliar with this process, there is a [beginner's tutorial on the Toontown Rewritten wiki](https://toontownrewritten.wiki/Phase_files).
-This will also show you where to download the Panda3D SDK.

 Please ensure you have [Python 3](https://www.python.org/downloads/) installed before continuing.
 As well as this, please ensure you have Panda3D installed as a python module by running `py -m pip install Panda3D` (replace py if you know you use a different alias, i.e. python3, python).

 This command should be run in your **terminal**, if you use Linux, or your **command prompt** if you use Windows.
 The command prompt can be accessed by accessing the run dialog (Ctrl + R) and typing `cmd.exe`.

 ## Running
-Before running, take your extracted phase files (You should have these from the prerequisites section) and put them in the `resources` folder in the root directory (the same folder that `src` folder is in).
-If this directory doesn't exist, you can make it yourself, or run the program once to generate it automatically.

 You can run the program by double-clicking the provided .bat file in the `scripts` directory (on windows) or by running `py main.py`, from the main directory, in your terminal/command prompt.
-Provided everything is in place, you should be greeted with a graphics window displaying a t-posing cog.
-If there are any errors, make sure you put **all** of the phase files in the resources folder.
+You should be greeted with a graphics window displaying a t-posing cog.

 ## Controls
 The following inputs are available: